How to decorate in Scandinavian style?

-Perhaps the most influential interior design style from the 20th century, Scandinavian mid-century style first rose to prominence in the 1940s and 1950s, reaching its golden days in the period from the late 50s to late 60s of the previous century.
-It had a profound impact on the way that we think about and understand furniture, lighting solutions and home accessories.
+Perhaps the most influential interior design style from the 20th century, the Scandinavian mid-century style first rose to prominence in the 1940s and 1950s, reaching its golden days in the period from the late 50s to late 60s of the previous century.
+It had a profound impact on the way that we think about and understand furniture, lighting solutions, and home accessories.

-At the heart of this design movement is the pursuit of balance between form and function.
+At the heart of this design, movement is the pursuit of balance between form and function.
 However simple and natural that idea sounds to us today, back in the day, it was nothing short of revolutionary.
 In fact, the insistence on this pursuit by the designers whom we today consider to be some of the biggest names of the Scandinavian mid-century design is what allowed this idea to become somewhat of a mainstream.

 Still, only rare pieces of design have managed to combine beautiful form with flawless functionality, while at the same time staying affordable and available for all.

 Scandinavian interior design

 Famous for their simple and almost minimalist aesthetic without any unnecessary details and clutter, the Scandinavian interior design relies on monochrome and pale color palettes in order to create a sleek minimalist background against which the stylish furniture could really stand out.